Gophers in my garden... now what?

 It is spring and you've just turned over your winter green manure, double dug your beds, and transplanted seedlings.
-The soil looked perfect, the sprouts just taking off, and suddenly, from nowhere, destruction and havoc.
+The soil looked perfect, the sprouts just taking off, and suddenly, out of nowhere, destruction and havoc!
 You've got gophers.

 According to Watts Pest Prevention, a Phoenix exterminating company, in addition to pulling up and exposing the roots of plants, gophers are also capable of pulling up the roots of trees, as well as gnawing on underground electrical wires and irrigation systems.

 Every spring the gophers come back to my local community garden and I've had the opportunity to see what works in keeping their destruction at bay, and what doesn't.

 As a caveat, I admit that I've never used poison or gopher traps because I don't believe a gopher must be killed, at least in a vegetable garden.
 I know my approach wouldn't work if gophers were ruining a manicured lawn, but that is a different story.

 In the garden, I prefer to find alternatives to killing gophers which keep their damage in check but allow the little guys to keep playing their role in the ecosystem.
 As Rachel Kaplan writes in her guide Urban Homesteading, “we need to change our attitude about pests.
 We've lived at war with our environment for too long, and the results of that are staring us in the face.”

 So, how do we deal with gophers without using poison, or without traps?

 Tried and True Gopher Control